 For instance, if an option holder pays $200 per share for a particular stock (also known as the strike price or exercise price), and the underlying is stock traded in the market for $100 per share, the option buyer will not exercise that option because it would make no sense to pay $200 for shares he could buy in the open market for $100.

-The decision would be different, though; if the market share price were $350, then the buyer would exercise the option contract because $200 would be a bargain compared to the prevailing share price.
+The decision would be different, though; if the market share price were $350, the buyer would exercise the option contract because $200 would be a bargain compared to the prevailing share price.

-If you buy a call, you are purchasing the right to buy the stock at a specific price.
+If you buy a call, you purchase the right to buy the stock at a specific price.
 The upside potential is unlimited, and the downside potential is the premium that you spent.
 You want the price to go up a lot so that you can buy it at a lower price.

 The Put Option Holder